bustle/radredis/README.md

 ## Goals

 - Use json-schema for data validation
 - No classes.
 No `new` keyword.
-Factory functions
+Factory functions.
 - Before/After transforms
 - Promise based
 - Pipelining.
 All redis commands are executed via transaction if possible.